Easy No-Churn Ice Cream Cake Recipe

 This post may contain affiliate links.
 Read my disclosure policy.

-Homemade Ice Cream Cake is sure to make kids of all ages happy, especially when you see how easy it is.
-It has layers of rich and creamy vanilla and chocolate no-churn ice cream covered with whipped cream and rainbow sprinkles.
+Make kids of all ages happy with this Homemade Ice Cream Cake.
+So easy, with layers of rich and creamy vanilla and chocolate no-churn ice cream covered with whipped cream and rainbow sprinkles.
 And with that thick layer of fudge in the middle, this gluten free dessert recipe might even be better Dairy Queen or Carvel!

-The one thing they never change their minds about, though, is that they always want a DIY ice cream cake!
+My kids, like most, can be fickle.
+They may change their mind about anything and everything at the drop of a hat.
+The one thing they never change their minds about, though, is that for their birthdays they always want a DIY ice cream cake!

-Treat the sweetest people in your life to an easy ice cream cake to celebrate any special occasion.
+Now you too can treat the sweetest people in your life to an easy ice cream cake to celebrate any special occasion.
 Layers of no-churn ice cream and rich fudge sauce make an easy frozen dessert that is sure to be a crowd-pleaser.
-And maybe you need to avoid those crunchies in the store-bought versions or Carvel and Dairy Queen ice cream cake.
-Then this gluten free ice cream cake is for you!

 Ice cream cake with chocolate on the bottom, a later of fudge, then vanilla ice cream, and topped with whipped cream and sprinkles